 I like toys that will bring the best out of children and will help them grow and develop into happy individuals.
+I am always on the look out for new toys and creative activities, and welcome feedback and comments.
 I source the toys through trade fairs in London, Birmingham and Paris from trusted well established suppliers.
 All toys carry the CE standard and I respect the suppliers age recommendations.
-I value my customer’s opinion and bear in mind feedback, even if that means dropping a product or a range.
-I would also encourage you to sign-up to our newsletter as we do have good special offers all the time!

 The learning skills are: